afzl-wtu/wireguard-api/README.md

+# About
-### Wireguard api developed in GO lang for effecient performnce and multithreading.
+Wireguard api developed in GO lang for effecient performnce and multithreading.
 This api returns wiregurd config in string on every GET request.
-### That returned config can be directly consumed by  wireguard plugins in client devices.
+That returned config can be directly consumed by  wireguard plugins in client devices.
-### As soon as you get config connect to it. becuase if not connected after one minute it will auto expire.
+As soon as you get config connect to it. becuase if not connected after one minute it will auto expire.
-### So if failed to connect or incase reconnecting again get a new config by making GET request to server
+So if failed to connect or incase reconnecting again get a new config by making GET request to server

 # Installation